andylvua/CPP_CustomString/README.md

 > **Note**
 >
-> CMake is a mandatory requirement.
+> CMake and compiler is a mandatory requirements.
 If your CMake version is incompatible with the project,
 > please, consider updating it.
 For more information, please, refer to the official CMake documentation.
 > However, if you are using macOS or Linux, you can use the following command to install the latest version of CMake:
 >